 We collect data across a number of streams.
 These streams focus on different aspects of higher education.

-The Initial Teacher Training (ITT) stream collects data about students on an ITT course leading to Qualified Teacher Status or Early Years Teacher Status.
+The Initial Teacher Training (ITT) stream collects data about students on an ITT course leading to Qualified Teacher Status.
 Details of which students need to be returned to us are included in the Coverage document found in the Coding manual.

 The data we collect on behalf of the sector is provided to governments and funding bodies in order to support the regulation of higher education.
 We also make anonymised data available to the public to enhance understanding of UK higher education and to support its advancement.